 Introduction to Global Information Systems

-introduces the basics of information systems, including its organizational and technical foundations, and the process and techniques for modeling business processes and implementing them in modern software and hardware.
+introduces the basics of information systems, including its organizational and technical foundations, and the process and techniques for modelling business processes and implementing them in modern software and hardware.
 Particularly, this course will discuss how information systems can support the various international business strategies, the issues that managers should address while developing international information systems, and the technical alternatives available for developing global information systems.
 The course will equip students with a solid knowledge and understanding of information systems that currently prevail in global/international business operations.

-Prerequisite: Enrolment in the iBBA Program.
+PR: enrolment in the iBBA program

 Work Term I